retr0-13/PowerRemoteDesktop/README.md

 * 🟢 Mutual Authentication for SSL/TLS (Client Certificate)
 * 🟠 Interrupt sessions when local resolution has changed.
+* 🟠 Increase by x2 FPS rate using Low Level API's for Desktop Snapshot.
 * 🔴 LogonUI Support.

 🟢 = Easy